 There are theatre stage manager jobs in all parts of the UK.
 Employers range from small touring companies to medium-sized repertory companies and large-scale commercial theatres, such as those in London's West End.

-- regional theatre;
+- regional theatre

-- theatre-in-education companies;
+- theatre-in-education companies

-- touring theatre;
+- touring theatre.

-However, these represent only a fraction of the opportunities available.
+There are also opportunities with national theatre, opera and dance companies, although these represent only a fraction of the opportunities available.